 Robert Klein (Term: 2020-2023): Mr. Klein is an architect and strategic facilities planner as well as an active board member and volunteer for a variety of national and community organizations.
 He is a founding board member of Neighbors for Refugees, a 501(c)(3) Westchester non-profit and resettlement organization, and also sits on the board of the Clay Arts Center, based in Port Chester, which is a nationally recognized non-profit center for the advancement and practice of the ceramic arts.
 He has served twice as the President of Chavurat Tikvah, a home-based Reform Jewish congregation.
 Locally, he was active in the Cub Scouts and Boy Scouts, and currently is a board member of the Greenacres Neighborhood Association, where he has lived for 36 years and where he and his wife, Jane, raised their two children, both graduates of Scarsdale High School.
 Mr. Klein graduated from the University of Michigan with a Bachelor of Science and Masters Degree in Architecture, having studied for his third year at the Istituto Universitario di Architettura di Venezia.
 Presently semi-retired, Mr. Klein's career focused on health care planning and institutional design; he received a graduate diploma in Health Facility Planning and Design from the Medical Architecture Research Unit (MARU) of North London University, UK.
 He is a licensed architect in both the United Kingdom, where he lived and worked for five years, as well as New York State.

 Jessica Resnick-Ault (Term: 2021-2024): Ms. Resnick-Ault is a journalist and active local volunteer.
 She has worked in financial journalism, reporting primarily on energy companies and markets and their impact on municipalities for nearly two decades.
-Ms. Resnick-Ault is currently a team leader at Reuters News and previously worked for Bloomberg, Dow Jones/The Wall Street Journal, and the Providence Journal.
+Ms. Resnick-Ault is currently Vice President of Special Situations and Financial Communications at Edelman in New York and was previously a team leader at Reuters News, worked for Bloomberg, Dow Jones/The Wall Street Journal, and the Providence Journal.
 She is the co-author of Hess: The Last Oil Baron (Wiley, 2015).
 She and her teams have been recognized for excellence in public-service journalism by the New York Press Club, Investigative Reporters and Editors, and other professional organizations.
 Since moving to Scarsdale in 2014, her local volunteer work includes co-founding the Grant a Wish(list) initiative of local 501(c)3 foundation Bake Back America, serving as a member of the Junior League of Central Westchester, volunteering as a member and chair of Edgewood PTA committees, serving as a class parent at the JCC pre-school, and volunteering with athletic organizations including Tailwind Track Club.
 Ms. Resnick-Ault served as a regional and state chair for interviews for prospective students to Brown University, has served on the board of the Alpha Delta Phi Society, a gender-inclusive literary society, and is a member of the corporation of the International Institute in Madrid.
 Ms. Resnick-Ault holds a B.A. in Public Policy and Classics from Brown University.
 She and her late husband, Peter, have one daughter who attends Scarsdale Middle School and attended Edgewood School from K-5.